neuro-inc/neuro-cli/topics/topic-user-config.md

 Default value for `apolo cp --exclude-from-files=XXX` option.

 The value is a list of filenames that contain patterns for exclusion files and directories from uploading.
-For every proceeded folder patterns from matched exclusion files \(e.g. ".neuroignore"\) are read and recursively applied to the directory content.
+For every proceeded folder patterns from matched exclusion files \(e.g. ".apoloignore"\) are read and recursively applied to the directory content.

-Default is `[".neuroignore"]`.
+Default is `[".apoloignore"]`.

 The format of files is the same as the format of `.gitignore` files: every line contains a pattern, exclamation mark `!` is used to negate the pattern, empty lines and lines which start with `#` are ignored.